-These days of so-called health care reform you can’t avoid newspaper headlines blaming seniors for selfishly spending so much of our national budget on their healthcare.
+These days of so-called health care reform you can’t avoid newspaper headlines blaming greedy seniors for selfishly spending so much of our national budget on their healthcare.
 This column, written in 2006, shows that little has changed…

-Greedy geezers get blamed for all America’s financial ills these days.
+Greedy seniors get blamed for all America’s financial ills these days.
 What with gazillions of dollars going for Social Security, Medicare, and a host of other programs promoting greed and sloth among us old poops seems there’s hardly anything left for political pork, corporate welfare, and war.

 Things were bad enough when getting old meant drained, disposable, and near dead.
 Now you can add desperado to the description.
 Apparently, we’re eating our young.
 Stealing from our grandchildren!
 Ask anyone in Washington.